celestiaorg/celestia-app/x/qgb/README.md

 #### Data commitment panics

-During EndBlock, if the block height corresponds to a `DataCommitmentWindow`, it will generate a new data commitment, during which, the state machine can panic in the following case:
+During EndBlock, if the block height corresponds to a `DataCommitmentWindow`, it will generate a new data commitment, during which, the state machine can panic, if it finds invalid state, in the following case:

 - An unexpected behavior happened while getting the current data commitment: